Pearl Street Arts Fest 2023

 For those of you from out of state, you also need to apply for a State of Colorado Special Events license.
 See their website for details.

-We will need to submit your Business License number to the City of Boulder no less than two weeks prior to the start of the show.
+We are required to submit your City of Boulder Business License number to the City of Boulder no less than two weeks prior to the start of the show.
 We are also required by both the City of Boulder and the State to submit a list, including contact information, of all participating artists following the show.